-The Easter Parade is run completely by volunteers, with significant help from Old Town Trolley Tours, which organizes the parade down to every detail.
-It’s hard to imagine a better way to spend the afternoon of Easter Sunday than sitting on a curb or lounging against a tree, watching the parade go by on a beautiful spring day.
+The Easter Parade is organized by the St. Augustine Easter Week Festival committee.
+It’s hard to imagine a better way to spend a beautiful spring morning than sitting on a curb or lounging against a tree, watching the parade go by.

 Click here for information on all the events happening around Easter in St. Augustine.

 This article has been updated for 2022

 No Comments Yet...